pfdubois/BridgeBidding/source/Competition.rst

    In particular just remember that with 4 trump in support you're not going to get too
    burned at the three level.

-#.
-Extreme shapes call for extreme measures.
-   Read Marty Bergen's famous book, "Points Schmoints".
-If you have a double fit, or you have a 6 - 5 hand, get really aggressive.
-"Six-Five, Come Alive" they say.

-#.
-To :ref:`balance <Balancing>` is to bid in the :term:`passout seat`, such as when your LHO opens
-   followed by two passes or when the opponents are about to be able to play a major at the two level.
-As a simple guideline, bid as though you had one more King in your hand, and your partner in reply will bid as though he had one fewer.
-   Be sure to balance properly and you'll be a valued partner.

-#.
-A passed hand is not always a poor hand.
-If your partner passed
-   after LHO opened, it may be that he did not have enough to overcall.
+* A passed hand is not always a poor hand.
+If your partner passed after LHO opened, it may be that he did not have enough to overcall.
 It may also be that he did have enough, but didn't have a long enough suit, or his suit is the one LHO bid.
 That's completely different from your partner